alpenzoo/Mircea-Badea-App/README.md

 This app is split into 3 parts:

 ### Back-end
+	Contains the back-end part:
+	-scrapes the official site
-	Contains the back-end part that scrapes the official site, inserts a new show into a MongoDB and generates the static XML file used by the app
+	-inserts a new show into a MongoDB
+	-generates the static XML file used by the app

 ### Front-end
 	Contains the front-end part that is loaded by the mobile app